-The Challenge: Nuclear power is the second largest emissions-free source of electricity in the world, putting it only behind hydropower.
-Nuclear power will be critical to meeting domestic and international climate targets, but antiquated policies and regulations are slowing its progress.
+The Challenge: Nuclear power is the largest emissions-free source of electricity in the United States, and second-largest in the world (behind hydropower).
+Nuclear energy will be critical to meeting domestic and international climate targets, but antiquated policies and costly, ineffective regulations are slowing its progress and keeping innovative, advanced reactors on the shelf rather than in the market.

 The Opportunity: Nuclear power has significant potential to meet the world’s energy needs and climate goals.
-Innovative companies are paving the way for the next generation of nuclear power plants that may pose even fewer public safety or proliferation risks than the ones that are currently on the market.
-In fact, nuclear power is already among the safest, if not the safest, source of energy that exists today.
+Innovative companies are paving the way for the next generation of nuclear power plants that may pose even fewer public safety or proliferation risks than the already safe fleet currently on the market.
+In fact, nuclear power is among the safest, if not the safest, source of energy that exists today.
 Congress and the administration should establish a flexible, technology-neutral framework to enable different nuclear energy technologies to compete in the marketplace.
 Whether it is research and development, licensing and permitting, or spent fuel management, policymakers should remove impediments to nuclear energy innovation, investment, and spent fuel management.

 - Streamline permitting for new reactor construction, whether for large light-water reactors, small modular reactors, or microreactors.